 Erect Burhead (Echinodorus rostratus)

-Erect Burhead (Echinodorus rostratus), a State Special Concern plant, is found in shallow water of ponds and swamps.
+Erect Burhead (Echinodorus rostratus), a Wisconsin Special Concern plant, is found in shallow water of ponds and swamps.
 Blooming occurs early July through late August; fruiting occurs early August through late September.
 The optimal identification period for this species is early August through late September.

 Synonyms: Alisma berteroi, Echinodorus berteroi var. lanceolatus, E. rostratus, E. rostratus f. lanceolatus, E. rostratus var. lanceolatus

 - Distinguishing characteristics: In the Echinodorus genus this is the only species found in Wisconsin.
 Echinodorus may be distinguished from other genera in the Alismataceae family such as Alisma (water plantain) and Sagittaria (arrowhead) by its fruits, which are arranged in globose heads (vs. flat-topped rings) and its achenes, which are conspicously ridged.

 - Flower characteristics: Petals white, broadly ovate, 5 to 10 mm; stamens 9 to 12+; anthers 0.5 to 0.8 mm.

 - Fruit characteristics: Achenes 40+, brown, 3 to 7 mm thick, echinate in profile, each side of the achene with 5 arching ribs, 2 of them wing-like and alternating with the others, the keel entire.